IVerse-VDV/QubitLab/README.md

 3. ***Bridge between classical and quantum logic***
    The Toffoli gate allows embedding of classical logic within quantum circuits, making it useful for algorithms that combine classical control structures with quantum operations.
 Although powerful, the Toffoli Gate.
 On real hardware, it is typically decomposed into a sequence of single qubit and two qubit gates, since most quantum processors do not support Toffoli as a native operation.
-Overall, the Toffoli gate is a cornerstone in the design of [Quantum Algorithms](https://en.wikipedia.org/wiki/Quantum_algorithm), especially in tasks that require ***error correction, reversible logic, or controlled multi-qubit interactions***.
+Overall, the Toffoli gate is a cornerstone in the design of [Quantum Algorithms](https://en.wikipedia.org/wiki/Quantum_algorithm), especially in tasks that require ***error correction, reversible logic, or controlled multi qubit interactions***.

 ### Gate Combinations and Quantum Algorithms